LucasLR2/Shizen/README.md

 ### Areas for Contribution

-- Bug fixes and improvements
+- Bug fixes and improvements from the v1.1 roadmap
-- New features from the roadmap
+- New features from future versions
 - UI/UX enhancements
 - Documentation improvements
 - Translations to other languages
+- Accessibility improvements

-## 📝 License
+## 📄 License

 This project is open source and available under the [MIT License](LICENSE).